Jbullis29/PUBG_Ranked_Analysis/README.md

+## What We Did

-This repository was built to analyze and visualize data from PUBG matches with the end goal of using machine learning to predict outcomes and identify the most important features.
+This project was intended to analyze and visualize data from PUBG matches with the end goal of using machine learning to predict outcomes and identify the most important features.

 In this project, we utilized Jupyter Notebook and Python to make an API call from PUBG's developer API.
 This data was cleaned using Pandas in Jupyter notebook then used with Scikit-Learn to evaluate different Machine Learning models.